MoustafaGamal01/ClassTrack/README.md

 * Search students within a group.

 ### Attendance Management
-* Add, update, and delete attendance excuses.
+* Add, update, and delete absence excuses.
 * Add, update, and delete student attendance with specific excuses.
 * Filter and/or search attendance records based on excuses and date.